-Between September 2022 and May 2023, the California Work and Health Survey (CWHS) interviewed 4,014 Californians between the ages of 18-70 about their employment, working conditions, physical & mental health, demographics, and financial well-being.
-The survey included questions about second jobs and jobs worked in the past thirty days, in order to more comprehensively capture the total number of jobs as well as the extent of emergent work.
-Emergent work encompasses a wide variety of work arrangements, including independent contracting, app-based work, contingent employment, among other forms.
+Between September 2022 and May 2023, the California Work and Health Survey (CWHS) interviewed 4,014 Californians between the ages of 18-70 about their employment status, working conditions within their jobs, physical & mental health, demographics, and financial well-being.
+The employment battery included questions about second jobs and jobs worked in the past thirty days, in order to more comprehensively capture the total number of jobs as well as the extent of non-standard work.
+We define non-standard work as including a wide variety of work arrangements, including independent contracting, on-call employment, working through a temporary agency, having work subcontracted to a firm, app-based work, and contingent employment.

-Additionally, the California Work & Health Survey will provide longitudinal data by recontacting 1,000 of the original respondents in 5 years’ time.
-The resulting dataset will provide a time series of working conditions, financial status, and health variables that researchers can use to establish conclusions about the impacts of emergent working conditions over the course of an individual’s career.
+Additionally, the CWHS will provide longitudinal data by recontacting 25% of the original respondents about two years after the initial interview.
+The resulting dataset will provide a time series of working conditions, financial status, and health variables that researchers can use to establish the relationship between non-standard employment at one time and changes in health status later.

 Read More: